nusnlp/esc/README.md

 > [Muhammad Reza Qorib](https://mrqorib.github.io/), [Seung-Hoon Na](https://nlp.jbnu.ac.kr/~nash/faculty.html), and [Hwee Tou Ng](https://www.comp.nus.edu.sg/~nght/) <br>
 > 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL) ([PDF](https://mrqorib.github.io/assets/pdf/ESC.pdf))

+## Update
+ESC can work with [GRECO](https://github.com/nusnlp/greco) to produce a more accurate combination.
+To get the score of each edit, use the argument `--score` instead of `--test` when combining the base systems' output.

 ## Installation
 This code should be run with Python 3.6.
 The reason Python 3.6 is needed is because the ERRANT version that is used in the BEA-2019 shared task (v2.0.0) is not compatible with Python >= 3.7